-Yesterday I discovered that there is a flying freehold issue on a house I put an offer in two weeks back in what was supposed to be a simple, chain free conveyancing.
-Putney is where the house is located.
-Can you shed any light on this issue?
+I've recently found out that there is a flying freehold issue on a property I have offered on a fortnight ago in what was supposed to be a straight forward, chain free conveyancing.
+Putney is the location of the property.
+Can you offer any guidance?

-Flying freeholds in Putney are unusual but are more likely to exist in relation to terraced houses.
-Even where you use a solicitor outside Putney you must be sure that your lawyer goes through the deeds thoroughly.
-Your lender may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Putney may determine that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Flying freeholds in Putney are rare but are more likely to exist in relation to terraced houses.
+Even though you don't necessarily need a conveyancing solicitor in Putney you must be sure that your lawyer goes through the deeds diligently.
+Your bank may require your conveyancing solicitor to take out an indemnity policy.
+Some of the more diligent conveyancing solicitors in Putney may decide that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold property.
+You should also check with your insurance broker as to whether they will insure a flying freehold residence.

 Hoping to buy a property located in Putney and I am already nervous.
 I couldn't find anything specific about Putney.
 Conveyancing will be needed in due course but do you know about the Putney area? or perhaps some other tips you can share?